residualvm/residualvm/README.md

 -------------------------------- | -------------------------
-Grim Fandango                    | Completable with glitches Grim Fandango (demo)             | Completable with glitches Escape From Monkey Island        | Completable with glitches Escape From Monkey Island (demo) | Completable with glitches Escape From Monkey Island (PS2)  | Untested
+Grim Fandango                    | Completable with glitches Grim Fandango (demo)             | Completable with glitches

 #### 2.1.2.
 Other games support ####